MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 1. Click **Export**.

-1. The export will be prepared in the background, when the solution is ready click the **Download** button.
+1. The export will be prepared in the background.
+When the solution is ready, click the **Download** button.

 ### Task 5.3 – Import managed solution